survivejs/webpack-book/manuscript/developing/01_getting_started.md

 T> You can set those `npm init` defaults at *~/.npmrc*.

 T> This is a good place to set up version control using [Git](https://git-scm.com/).
-You can create a commit per step and tag per chapter so it's easier to move back and forth if you want.
+You can create a commit per step and tag per chapter, so it's easier to move back and forth if you want.

 T> It is possible to replace most of the npm commands mentioned with [Yarn](https://yarnpkg.com/) equivalents.
 Yarn is a good alternative to npm as it comes with unique benefits including *lockfiles* and better performance.

 ## Installing Webpack

-Even though webpack can be installed globally (`npm install webpack -g`), I recommend maintaining it as a dependency of your project.
-This will avoid issues, as then you will have control over the exact version you are running.
+Even though webpack can be installed globally (`npm install webpack -g`), I recommend maintaining it as a dependency of your project to avoid issues, as then you will have control over the exact version you are running.

 The approach works nicely in **Continuous Integration** (CI) setups as well.
 A CI system can install your local dependencies, compile your project using them, and then push the result to a server.